Jayshree-S/Puppy-2048/README.md

 # PUPPY 2048
+You can play this game at https://jaysa1.github.io/Puppy-2048/

-Clone of Gabriele Cirulli's [original 2048](http://gabrielecirulli.github.io/2048/).
+This project is a Clone of Gabriele Cirulli's [original 2048](http://gabrielecirulli.github.io/2048/).

 Inspired from Udacity 2048 class (https://github.com/2048-class/2048)